apache/www-site/content/foundation/voting.md

 Generally the community
-will cancel the release vote if anyone identifies serious problems, but in most cases the ultimate decision lies with the individual serving as release manager.
+will cancel the release vote if anyone identifies serious problems, but in most cases the ultimate decision lies with the individual serving as release manager (RM).
 The specifics of the process may vary from project to project, but the 'minimum quorum of three +1 votes' rule is universal.

+Note that there is [no implicit +1](#no-implicit-1) from the RM.
+The RM can vote on package releases as well.

 ## Vetoes  {#Veto}